BME1478H/Fall2022class/.github/ISSUE_TEMPLATE/question-template.md

 Click the "Preview" tab above to view the rendered version of this issue template.

-Delete this text after you have read through it and are ready to post your question.
+Delete this text after you have read through it and are replace it with your question.
 This template will appear every time you open a new issue, so you don't need to memorize it.